Best Electric Heater For RV Use (Top 3 Heaters Compared)

 Below we help you find the best electric heater for RV use by comparing and reviewing the top 3 models on the market today.

-Despite its smaller size, Heat Storm’s Phoenix Space Heater packs quite the punch.
-This heater can provide up to 5200 BTUs of heating power, enough to warm up any RV interior.
-Owing to its patented HMS technology, the Phoenix also safely produces this heat without affecting a room’s humidity and oxygen levels.
+The Heat Storm’s Phoenix Space Heater provides up to 5200 BTUs of heating power, enough to warm up any RV interior.
+And thanks to its patented HMS technology, the Phoenix also safely produces this heat without affecting a room’s humidity and oxygen levels.

 Whether adjusting the heat output or monitoring the temperature, this heater’s touch control interface and LED display are easy to use and understand.
 It also comes with a remote control for extra convenience.